hacker-404-error/Data-Structure-In-CPP/README.md

 ## `Finding Minimum And Maximum`

 ```
-   - No Of Comparision Between The Elements To find Minimum:              n-1
+   - No Of Comparision Between The Elements To find Minimum :              n-1
-   - No Of Comparision Between The Elements To find Maximum:              n-1
+   - No Of Comparision Between The Elements To find Maximum :              n-1

    - Total Number Of Comparision To Find Min and Max        :              2n-2
 ```

 2n-2 is The total number of comparision to find minimum and maximum : Complete Code : [![Open In CPP](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)](https://github.com/hacker-404-error/Data-Structure-In-CPP/blob/master/A-ARRAY/D-MinAndMax_Element.cpp)